 FFT is a research-based prevention and intervention program for justice system involved youth or youth-at-risk of justice system involvement and their families.
-The program is short term, three to five months, and addresses a range of antisocial behaviors including violence, drug abuse/use, conduct disorder, and family conflict.
-FFT is available in 61 counties.
-Systems of Care and traditional Children, Youth and Family Services are available to the counties without FFT.
+The program is short term, three to five months, and addresses a range of behaviors including violence, drug abuse/use, conduct disorder, and family conflict.
+FFT is available in 61 out of 66 counties.
+Systems of Care and additional Children, Youth and Family Services are available to the counties without FFT.